 Bulldozer has basic U.S. Army training in hand-to-hand combat, though now he usually relies on butting with his helmeted head.

-Bulldozer (alongside his fellow Wrecking Crew members) appeared in this game.
+- Bulldozer (alongside his fellow Wrecking Crew members) appeared as a boss in Marvel Ultimate Alliance, voiced by James Arnold Taylor.
 He and the Wrecking Crew are seen guarding the gates at Bifrost Bridge.
 He is also a villain on Mr Fantastic's simulation disk which takes place at Murderworld.